pedroprado/docker-multicontainer-app/README.md

 A multi-container application must not have a phase where ElasticBeanstalk builds the production image (it is to slow!).

-Figure 5: In a multi-container app it is recommended to have the CI server (Travis, in this case) to build the production image.
+In a multi-container app it is recommended to have the CI server (Travis, in this case) to build the production image.
 The app server (ElasticBeanstalk) should only “pull” this images, and not build it!

-Figure 6: Travis CI configuration file for the multi-container application.

-5.4.Multicontainer application deploy to Amazon Elastic Bean Stalk

-When we have a single container application (with ONE dockerfile), Amazon EB is capable of looking to a single Dockerfile and build and run the image.
+5.4.Multicontainer application deploy to Amazon Elastic Bean Stalk When we have a single container application (with ONE dockerfile), Amazon EB is capable of looking to a single Dockerfile and build and run the image.

 That does not happen when we have a multicontainer application.
 That’s why we have to build  the images before, and push the built images to EB.
 EB is not capable of reading multiple dockerfiles (that exist in a multicontainer application).

 We need to tell EB where to pull the images and how to connect them.
 For that we use Dockerrun.aws.json file.

-Figure 7: Dockerrun.aws.json file similarities with Docker-compose file.
-Docker-compose is used for “Dev purposes”.
-Dockerrun.aws is use for prod purposes in Aws.
-Inside the Dockerrun.aws file we define “task definitions”.

 Task definitions in Amazon ECS (Elastic Container Service) Amazon EB does not really know how to work with containers.
 EB delegates the hosting services to ECS.